shrikarlekkala/MetaFrazoLiveTranslation/README.md

 settings, and other configurations.
 8. Cloud-Based Deployment: To ensure scalability and ease of access, the software will be deployed on a secure cloud platform, allowing churches to use the service on a subscription basis.
-This eliminates the need for substanƟal hardware investments, making the solution more accessible for churches of all sizes.
+This eliminates the need for substantial hardware investments, making the solution more accessible for churches of all sizes.

-By implemenƟng this real-time audio translation and distribution software, we can greatly improve language accessibility during church services, ensuring inclusivity for all attendees regardless of their language proficiency.
+By implementing this real-time audio translation and distribution software, we can greatly improve language accessibility during church services, ensuring inclusivity for all attendees regardless of their language proficiency.
 The software is designed with growth in mind, ready to accommodate an increasing number of users or additional languages in the future.